geotheory/stringDataFrame/README.md

 **Comparing before/after conversion:**

-To compare before/after you can use `all.equal` function.
-Objects won't always match up, but this example shows it can:
+To compare before/after you can use `all_equal` function (`convert=TRUE` recommended) on data.frames with any factors removed.
+Objects won't always match up exactly (e.g. numbers with long decimals may be truncated to ~7 places), but loss is either very small, or zero as in this example:

     df_orig = ggplot2::diamonds %>% mutate_if(is.factor, funs(as.character(.)))
     df_string = df_to_stringdf(df_orig)
     df_from_string = stringdf_to_df(df_string)
-    all.equal(df_orig, df_from_string)
+    all_equal(df_orig, df_from_string, convert=TRUE)
     [1] TRUE